Eligibility

 The USC Society of Fellows in the Humanities is an interdisciplinary community of postdoctoral scholars and faculty members in the humanities and humanistic social sciences.
 Fellows meet regularly in formal and informal settings to present and discuss advanced scholarly research.
 Postdoctoral fellows are affiliated with the Society as well as with a USC department of their choice, and have faculty mentors in both.
 Postdoctoral fellows in the humanities engage with each other as well as humanities departments, institutes, and centers at USC and in the broader Los Angeles area.

-The application for the 2023–25 cycle is now closed.
-Please check back in Fall 2023.
+The application portal for 2025–2027 is now closed.

 - Proposals in the social science fields listed above are eligible only if they employ predominantly humanistic approaches and qualitative/interpretive methodologies (e.g., economic history, law and literature, political philosophy, history of psychology).
 Proposals in interdisciplinary and cross-disciplinary humanities and related social sciences are welcome, and most programs do not restrict the focus of research to any geographic region or to any cultural or linguistic group of study.